spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Consider the ordering of questions

 The order in which you display the fields on your survey form can make the difference between correct and inaccurate data.
-This is where field testing helps to iterate in your design process and get the structure just right.
+This is where field testing helps you iterate your design process to get the structure just right.
 For ease-of-use, most of the time your questions should flow in the order the collector typically conducts the survey.
 If they're doing a construction site walkthrough inspection, structure the survey in the order the inspector moves through the site.

 ### Offer a balanced set of responses <a id="balanced"></a>

 Give a range of answers that are inclusive and thorough.
 Avoid errors of omission by including multiple options that cover all possible responses to your question.
-Using an "Other" option within picklists helps avoid getting overly specific in preset picklist options.
+Using an "Other" option within choice lists helps avoid getting overly specific with options that are predetermined.

 ### Add a comments section for field notes <a id="comments"></a>